Go back to the drawing board, Mr. Manasseh Azure Awuni

 By Awuni’s own admission, several of these controversial cases had collapsed under judicial scrutiny.

-To Jerry, that fact changed everything.
+To African Editors, that fact changed everything.

 It meant judges were still independent.